Medical device: European Union (EU) and European Free Trade Association (EFTA)

 The classification of medical devices in the European Union is outlined in Article IX of the Council Directive 93/42/EEC and Annex VIII of the EU medical device regulation.
 There are basically four classes, ranging from low risk to high risk, Classes I, IIa, IIb, and III (this excludes in vitro diagnostics including software, which fall in four classes: from A (lowest risk) to D (highest risk)):

 Class I Devices: Non-invasive, everyday devices or equipment.
 Class I devices are generally low risk and can include bandages, compression hosiery, or walking aids.
 Such devices require only for the manufacturer to complete a Technical File.

 Class Is Devices: Class Is devices are similarly non-invasive devices, however this sub-group extends to include sterile devices.
 Examples of Class Is devices include stethoscopes, examination gloves, colostomy bags, or oxygen masks.
 These devices also require a technical file, with the added requirement of an application to a European Notified Body for certification of manufacturing in conjunction with sterility standards.

 Class Im Devices: This refers chiefly to similarly low-risk measuring devices.
 Included in this category are: thermometers, droppers, and non-invasive blood pressure measuring devices.
 Once again the manufacturer must provide a technical file and be certified by a European Notified Body for manufacturing in accordance with metrology regulations.

+Class Ir Devices: Reusable surgical instruments include devices like ophthalmic scissors or needle holders.
+Under the MDR, a manufacturer of Class Ir devices must be certified by a Notified Body with regard to reusability aspects.

 Class IIa Devices: Class IIa devices generally constitute low to medium risk and pertain mainly to devices installed within the body in the short term.
 Class IIa devices are those which are installed within the body for only between 60 minutes and 30 days.
 Examples include hearing-aids, blood transfusion tubes, and catheters.
 Requirements include technical files and a conformity test carried out by a European Notified Body.